raphamorim/mugiwara/README.md

 > Mugiwara is an another fast minimal CSS-in-JS created to reduce size of CSS injected

-Mugiwara uses similar [Virtual CSS concept to reduce bundle](https://ryantsao.com/blog/virtual-css-with-styletron) however using a preemption algorithm behind, called as `Chained CSS`.
+Mugiwara uses similar [Virtual CSS concept to reduce bundle](https://ryantsao.com/blog/virtual-css-with-styletron) however using a preemption algorithm behind, called as `Chain CSS`.

+#### Premises:

+- Transform in everything to Shallow definition

+Browsers read selectors from right to left.
+The deeper the selectors are, the longer it takes for the browser to render and re-render the elements those selectors are applied to.
+For complex DOMs that reflow often, short selectors can also cut down on jank

+- remove redundances

-## How `Chained CSS` works?
+#### How `Chain CSS` works?

 ## Installing